find your perfect postgrad program

 Dissertation proposals are like the table of contents for your research, and will help you explain what it is you intend to examine, and roughly, how you intend to go about collecting and analysing your data.
 You won’t be required to have everything planned out exactly, as your topic may change slightly in the course of your research, but for the most part writing your proposal should help you better identify the direction for your dissertation.

 When you’ve chosen a topic for your dissertation, you’ll need to make sure that it is both appropriate to your field of study, and narrow enough to be completed by the end of your course.
 Your dissertation proposal will help you define and determine both of these things, and will also allow your department and instructors to make sure that you are being advised by the best person to help you complete your research.

 It’s important that when you sit down to draft your proposal, you’ve carefully thought out your topic, and are able to narrow it down enough to present clear and succinct understanding of what you aim to do and hope to accomplish by doing it.
 Aiming for 1,000 words or more, your proposal will give an outline of the topic of your dissertation, some of the questions you hope to answer with your research, what sort of studies and type of data you aim to employ in your research, the sort of analysis you will carry out.

 Different courses may have different requirements for things like length and the specific information to include, as well as what structure is preferred, so be sure to check what special requirements your course may have.

-Your dissertation proposal should have several key aspects, regardless of the structure: the introduction, the methodology, aims and objectives, the literature review, and the constraints of your research all need to included to ensure that your provide your supervisor with a comprehensive proposal.
+Your dissertation proposal should have several key aspects, regardless of the structure.
+The introduction, the methodology, aims and objectives, the literature review, and the constraints of your research all need to included to ensure that your provide your supervisor with a comprehensive proposal.
 But what are they?
 Here's a checklist to get you started.